msabvid/SigFiltering/README.md

 ![generator](images_readme/generator.png)

 The generator is well posed.
-(3) is motivate by the Martingale representation of an Ft^Y-adapted process, and (4) parametrizes the rate of change of the mean prospective transition [Lemma 4.2](https://arxiv.org/abs/2006.05421).
+(3) is motivate by the Martingale representation of an Ft^Y-adapted process, and (4) parametrizes the rate of change of the mean prospective transition, [Lemma 4.2](https://arxiv.org/abs/2006.05421).

 ## The code
 Relevant scripts: